Nanoscale Science and Technology Division Early Career Competition

 ) as a single PDF file.
 For consideration, the application must be sent by 11:59 PM CDT, July 20, 2021

 .
 For eligibility, the applicant must hold a doctoral degree for no more than five years at the time of abstract submission.
 Note that this award is meant to highlight work performed after the Ph.D. and thus research performed towards a doctorate will not be considered.
 Applications from industry, national laboratories, and academic institutions are encouraged.

-All postdoctoral award finalists will be selected by the NSTD Awards Committee, and they will be informed in September 2021.
-All finalists must present a five minute talk (with additional time for questions) at the NSTD Awards Competition, which is tentatively planned for noon on Wednesday of the symposium week.
+All Early Career award finalists will be selected by the NSTD Awards Committee, and they will be informed in September 2021.
+All finalists must present a five-minute talk (with additional time for questions) at the NSTD Sunday plenary session for the awards competition.
 The winner will be selected based on the quality of the talk, the responses to subsequent questions, and the level of the research.
-The postdoc NSTD award winner will receive a certificate and a cash award of $500.
-Depending on the needs of the following year’s AVS Symposium, the winner will be considered for an invited talk.
+The NSTD Early Career award winner will receive a certificate and a cash award of $500.
+Depending on the needs of the following year's AVS Symposium, the winner will be considered for an invited talk.
 This award is made possible by financial support from NSTD's sponsors, who in 2019 were Bruker, Park Systems, Asylum Research (Oxford Instruments), Nanoscribe, and SPECS TII.

 List of Recipients